logicmagix/tide42/README.md

 ## AI
 `\o` = optional OpenAI ChatGPT implementation with API key (stored in a global variable)
 ## Send to IPython
-`\p` = Paste selected text into IPython buffer and expand buffer, entering insert mode.
+`\p` = Paste selected text into IPython buffer and expand buffer, entering insert mode
 ## Send to TermiC
 `\l` = Paste selected text into TermiC buffer and expand buffer, entering insert mode
 ## Append to Editor
-`\m` = Paste selected text into nvim file editor buffer from any buffer: terminal, ipython, or termic.
+`\m` = Paste selected text into nvim file editor buffer from any buffer: terminal, ipython, or termic
 ## Restart Tide42 UI
-`\q` = Close all active buffers within tmux panel and restart Tide42 UI.
+`\q` = Close all active buffers within tmux panel and restart Tide42 UI

 ## Tmux buffer controls (work in insert or command mode)
 ##